miquelvir/lsds-2025/DEVELOPER_SETUP.md

 > If you use WSL, remember to run these commands in the WSL terminal.

 - [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- Accept the invitation to AWS academy you received in the email.

 ### Python